More Effort Doesn't = A Better Bird

 Avoid opening your oven as the temperature drops each time and affects your cooking time.
 Remove the turkey, shut the oven door and check your turkey when it has been in for 13 minutes per pound at 350 degrees.
 If you don't have a thermometer, cut into the thickest part of the breast and thigh to make sure it's not pink and juices run clear.
 Return to the oven and cook a bit longer, if necessary.

 Temperature, not time, is your best gage as to when the turkey is done, so thermometers can be helpful, but not necessary.
 Again, you can cut into it like described above.
 See below for some thermometer tips.

-The magic number for Turkey is 160.
+The magic number for Turkey is 160-165 degrees in the thickest part of the breast.
 This is the minimum temperature at which nasty pathogens are killed.
 The temperature will continue to rise a bit initially as it rests.

 Plastic pop-up thermometers are inaccurate.
 A better option is an instant-read thermometer, or an in-oven thermometer.
 Check the temperature in the thickest part of the breast and thigh with an instant read thermometer like this one, or this one.
 In addition, I would recommend taking another one close to the bone in a couple places.
 The breast will be done first and the thigh will take longer.
 Taking the turkey in and out of the oven to check the temperature can be a hassle, not to mention losing heat, adding to your cook time.

 Here's a couple good options for an in-oven thermometer here and here.
 See this video and this article to make sure you get either your in-oven probe, and/or instant read thermometer in the right place.
 An in-oven thermometer should be placed in the thigh, as it will require the longest cooking time.